-Public Service Activities- In FY 2021-22, APH will continue administering the City's public services contracts for Child Care, Mental Health Services, and Senior Services that are funded with CDBG funds.
-Public services offer supportive services to households with low to moderate median family incomes and gross incomes less than 200% of Federal Poverty Income Guidelines.
+Public Service Activities In FY 2022-23, Austin Public Health will continue administering the City's public services contracts for Child Care, Mental Health Services, and Senior Services that are funded with CDBG funds.
+Public services offer supportive services to households with low to moderate median family incomes and gross incomes up to 200% of Federal Poverty Income Guidelines.
 Child Care Services provides child care vouchers for families who are homeless, near-homeless, or experiencing other crises and direct child care services for low income families, and for teen parents who are attending school.
-Mental Health Services provides access to holistic, wraparound services and support to youth and their families designated as at-risk.
+Mental Health Services provides access to holistic, wraparound services and support to youth designated as at-risk, and their families.
 Senior Services offers services that prevent and protect seniors from becoming victims of abuse, neglect, and/or financial exploitation.
 An additional service to be offered through public services contracts and administered by HPD will focus on advocacy to prevent and deter housing discrimination, tenant-landlord education and information, and housing repair and rehabilitation.